International relations (1814–1919): Maintaining the peace

-After fifteen years of warfare in the Crimea, Germany and France, Europe began a period of peace in 1871.Taylor, The Struggle for Mastery in Europe: 1848–1918 (1954) pp 201-24.
+After fifteen years of warfare in the Crimea, Germany and France, Europe began a period of peace in 1871.
 With the founding of the German Empire and the signing of the Treaty of Frankfurt (10 May 1871), Otto von Bismarck emerged as a decisive figure in European history from 1871 to 1890.
 He retained control over Prussia and as well as the foreign and domestic policies of the new German Empire.
 Bismarck had built his reputation as a war-maker but changed overnight into a peacemaker.
 He skillfully used balance of power diplomacy to maintain Germany's position in a Europe which, despite many disputes and war scares, remained at peace.
 For historian Eric Hobsbawm, it was Bismarck who "remained undisputed world champion at the game of multilateral diplomatic chess for almost twenty years after 1871, [and] devoted himself exclusively, and successfully, to maintaining peace between the powers".
 Historian Paul Knaplund concludes: